Pratik-11/falco-website/README.md

-# falco-website
+# Falco-website

 ## Contributing logos

 In order to contribute a logo you must meet one of the following adopter types.

- - End-user, with a contribution to [ADOPTERS.md](https://github.com/falcosecurity/falco/blob/master/ADOPTERS.md)
+ - End-user, with a contribution to [ADOPTERS.md](https://github.com/falcosecurity/falco/blob/master/ADOPTERS.md).
- - Vendor, with a contribution to [ADOPTERS.md](https://github.com/falcosecurity/falco/blob/master/ADOPTERS.md)
+ - Vendor, with a contribution to [ADOPTERS.md](https://github.com/falcosecurity/falco/blob/master/ADOPTERS.md).
  - Integration, with a contribution to the [Falco contrib](https://github.com/falcosecurity/contrib) repository.
 This must be documentation at the very least that describes how to use Falco with your project or tool.

 Then open a pull request to this repository that contains:

  - A `.png` or `.svg` file in [clients](https://github.com/falcosecurity/falco-website/tree/master/themes/falco-fresh/static/images/logos/clients)
- - A change to [config.yaml](https://github.com/falcosecurity/falco-website/blob/master/config.yaml) that includes your logo alphabetically
+ - A change to [config.yaml](https://github.com/falcosecurity/falco-website/blob/master/config.yaml) that includes your logo alphabetically.
  - Links and references to demonstrate you meet the criteria above.

-We try not to duplicate logos, and would prefer more encompassing logos over granular logos.
+We try not to duplicate logos, and would prefer more creative and  encompassing logos over granular logos.
 For instance we prefer AWS over AWS EC2.

 ## Prerequisites